SushruthBadri/OSagnosticDESops/README.md

 	sudo make -j6
 23. Now sage is installed on your machine.
 Use following command to enter sage and test it:
 	./sage
-24. Use following command to exit sage and continue with post installation process. exit
+24. Use following command to exit sage. exit
+Using jupyter notebook with sage
+25. Enter the following command:
+	./sage -i pyopenssl
+26. To launch jupyter notebook use the following command:
+	./sage -n jupyter